22 Sep Cervicogenic Headache Exercises

-If you didn’t follow our initial advice to go see a physical therapist or you’re waiting to get an appointment scheduled, give this SNAG cervicogenic headache exercise a try…but be warned, BE GENTLE!
-At this point, we don’t know if you’re treating the right segments, or even the right problem in the first place!
-If you think you have a cervicogenic headache, go schedule an appointment with your local physical therapist.
+BE GENTLE!
+At this point, we don’t know if you’re treating the right segments or even the right problem in the first place!
+If you think you have a cervicogenic headache, it may be worthwhile to go schedule an appointment with your local physical therapist.

-Last but not least, you need to follow up all the manual therapy with some cervical and scapular strengthening as well as postural re-education.
-We’ll highlight a few of our favorite “bang-for-your-buck” exercises that accomplish both strengthening and postural re-education as shown below,
+Last but not least, you need to follow up manual therapy with some cervical and scapular strengthening as well as postural re-education.
+We’ll highlight a few of our favorite “bang-for-your-buck” exercises that accomplish both strengthening and postural re-education as shown below.

 While training the deep neck flexors in patients with cervicogenic headaches or neck pain is important, we believe that the deep neck extensors are far too often forgotten during rehabilitation.
-The deep cervical extensors (semispinalis cevicis, multifus, and rotators) along with the cranio-cervical extensors (rectus capitis posterior major/minor and obliquus capitis superior/inferior) are key muscles for cervical spine segmental support due to their relatively small moment arms, attachments to adjacent vertebrae, and high proportion (~70%) of slow twitch fibers.
+The deep cervical extensors (semispinalis cervicis, multifidus, and rotators) along with the craniocervical extensors (rectus capitis posterior major/minor and obliquus capitis superior/inferior) are key muscles for cervical spine segmental support due to their relatively small moment arms, attachments to adjacent vertebrae, and their high proportion (~70%) of slow-twitch muscle fibers.

 - Start in the quadruped position, watch this video to see how to properly engage the scapular stabilizers in quadruped